What to Do When Your Well Stops Working

 - A low water level in the well

-You may also notice air, cloudy water, or dirt coming through your taps.
-These are early warning signs — don’t ignore them!
+You may also notice cloudy water or dirt coming through your taps.
+These are early warning signs — don’t ignore them.

 6. Pump Turning On and Off Too Fast?